Create a middleware filter

 public void MessageConfigured<TMessage>(IConsumePipeConfigurator configurator) where TMessage : class { var specification = new MessageFilterPipeSpecification<TMessage>();

-Section titled “Create the generic specification”Then, in the specification, the appropriate filter can be created and added to the pipeline with the message type as a generic type parameter.
+Section titled “Create a generic specification”Then, in the specification, the appropriate filter can be created and added to the pipeline with the message type as a generic type parameter.

 public class MessageFilterPipeSpecification<T> : IPipeSpecification<ConsumeContext<T>> where T : class{ public void Apply(IPipeBuilder<ConsumeContext<T>> builder) { var filter = new MessageFilter<T>();